Winter Photography Tips

-Be ready.
-Charge your battery and put it back in the camera immediately.
-Ideally, have plenty of spares charged up too.
-Cold weather drains them fast.
-Likewise, make sure there is a formatted memory card in your camera at all times, with plenty of space on it.
-Keep your lens(es) clean and don’t neglect your sensor.
+Charge your battery and make sure to put it back in the camera.
+Have plenty of spares charged up too – cold weather drains them fast.
+Likewise, make sure there is a formatted memory card with plenty of space on it in your camera.
+Keep lens(es) clean and don’t neglect the sensor.
 You’ll be shooting many winter scenes at smaller apertures and sensor boogers will be especially noticeable in sky shots.
-Finally, keep your camera with you as much as possible.
+Finally, keep your camera close by as much as possible.
 Dramatic scenes don’t announce themselves ahead of time.

-Be practiced.
 If you’re serious about photography, then practice.
 A lot.
 You should be able to evaluate at a scene, apply your creative vision, and dial in the settings in mere seconds.
-If you’re stumped on exposure or fumbling with settings, you’re probably going to miss it.
+If you’re stumped on exposure or fumbling with settings, you’re probably going to miss the moment.

-Be Safe!
-Dress for the weather.
+Research locations and check weather ahead of time.
+Dress for conditions.
 Warm boots with a good pair of ice grippers is a must.
 Bring a flashlight, fully charged cell phone and a friend.

-Lastly, a bonus tip: take time to breath in the moment.
-While you shoot, listen to the sounds of the season.
-A raven’s caw, the trickling of mountain rivulet that hasn’t quite frozen yet, dried leaves chattering in the wind.
-When you look at your photos later, these memories will likely come back and give more dimension and enjoyment to the scene.
+Breath in the moment while you shoot.
+Listen to the sounds of the season: A raven’s caw.
+The trickling of a mountain rivulet that hasn’t quite frozen yet.
+Dry leaves chattering in the wind.
+When you look at your photos later, these memories will come back and give more dimension and enjoyment to the image.